 6. The Burrower

 If you notice your dog prefers to sleep under blankets, clothes, or with pillows, then o boy, you’ve got yourself a burrower dog.
 These types of dogs usually need to sleep with a blanket.
+Yes, you will have to buy your little one its own cozy blanket!

 Meaning: Burrowers are usually affectionate and needy dogs.
 These dogs might need some extra support and care from you.